This Is Our Moment for Fearless Zionism

 The New York Times – that moral arbiter for too many Jews who never “woke” to the reality of its cravenness – ran a headline that says it all: “Fate of Bibas Family Recalls Trauma of Oct.
 7, Renewing Fears for Gaza Truce.”
 The writers are efficient: three assaults on decency in fourteen words.

 First, “fate” is too deterministic and bland, obscuring the premeditated, deliberate, dastardly nature of the crimes — not just against the Bibas family, and not just committed by Hamas terrorists but involving many Gazans – and not regretted but cheered in Gaza, the Arab world, and in sick swamps of our own democracies.
-Fortunately, thankfully, the wickedness has not been repeated, not out of any desire for peace on their part, but because Israel, backed by good friends in the Jewish world, in America and beyond, fought back hard, strong, relentlessly and, yes, bloodily.
-I thought the time for apologetics and anguish ended at 6:30 a.m. on October 7.
-But it certainly should have ended after Hamas’ weekly displays of depravity culminating with this latest perversity.
+Fortunately, thankfully, the wickedness has not been repeated, not out of any desire for peace on their part, but because Israel, backed by good friends in the Jewish world — in America and beyond — fought back hard, strong, relentlessly and, yes, bloodily.
+I thought the time for apologetics and anguish ended at 6:30 a.m. on Oct.
+7. But it certainly should have ended after Hamas’ weekly displays of depravity culminating with this latest perversity.

 In this confused universe, amid the too-deafening silence, hear the call for moral clarity: This is the moment for Fearless Zionism (cheap reference to the mega-star Taylor Swift intended).